-On a political level, the principles were adopted by the European Parliament and the European Council on April 4th, 2001 in the document XXX and by the European Commission on April 8th, 2005 with the directive 2005/28/EC.
+On a political level, the principles were adopted by the European Parliament and the European Council on April 4th, 2001 and by the European Commission on April 8th, 2005 with the directive 2005/28/EC.

-This directive has been transformed into German law by the GCP-Verordnung (GCP-V), last version November 3rd, 2006.
+This directive has been transformed into German law by the GCP-Verordnung (GCP-V), last version 19 Oktober 2012.

 Furthermore the German Arzneimittelgesetz regulates the conduct of clinical trials with investigational products that are heading for licensing.